 A big welcome back to Shout-out Saturday

-I started #Shoutoutsaturday last year as an attempt to share some good vibes, have some fun and to allow you to share what you’ve found interesting during the week.
+I started #ShoutoutSaturday during 2020, as an attempt to share some good vibes, have some fun and to allow you to share what you’ve found interesting or entertaining during the week.

-I decided to continue on with it this year and hopefully spread some joy.
+I’m continuing on with it this year and will hopefully spread some more joy.

 A shout-out is a short public acknowledgement of someone or something, especially by name.
 It’s usually to recognise someone in appreciation of them or something they did.